People + Policy

 Without Net Neutrality, the next Google or Facebook would never get off the ground.

 Chairman Pai wants to replace the agency’s strong rules with “voluntary” conditions that no ISP would ever comply with.
-Pai unveiled his plan in a closed-door meeting with industry lobbyists in April 2017 and intends to move on it soon.
+Pai unveiled his plan in a closed-door meeting with industry lobbyists in April 2017 and and officially kicked off a proceeding on May 18, 2017, when the FCC voted along party lines to move this proposal forward.

 The Trump administration is doing everything in its power to clamp down on dissent.
 If we lose Net Neutrality, it will have succeeded.